bagley/wetty-docker/README.md

 ### Cloning with the submodule

-If you wish to build the image, instead of having it use Docker hub, You'll need to get the wetty source code, as this is not automatically added with `clone`.
+If you wish to build the image, instead of having it use Docker hub, You'll need to get the WeTTy source code, as this is not automatically added with `clone`.
 If you already have it cloned, run this to get the code:

 Use this also to update the WeTTy code too.